superctr/MDSDRV/README.md

 	# creates `main.bin` (test ROM) and `mdsdrv.bin` (sound driver blob)
 	wine /c build.bat

+To quickly generate a ROM (in Windows) with a single song, you can drag and drop a .MDS or .MML file into "quickrom.bat"

 ### Using MDSDRV
 Once compiled, using MDSDRV should be as easy as including the binary files (`mdsdrv.bin`, `mdsseq.bin`, `mdspcm.bin`) in your project, and